CartesiusH/hello-world/video-scraper/videoNotes.md

 - not an issue of opening the file interrupting data flow (series of writes)

 - has stopped on different files for different episodes. why does it choose to stop when?
+- ugh, I hate how it takes so long to test shit, I need to find someway to make the download process faster